 No Raw Dough, Though

 While their ancestors may have eaten meat raw, one thing dogs should never eat raw is bread dough.

 The warmth of a dog’s stomach acts as an oven of sorts, and once the dough enters, it continues to rise, bloating and distending the gut.

 Even worse, ethanol, a by-product of the bread’s yeast, can make your dog drunk.
 If you know your dog ate raw dough, or if you see signs of alcohol toxicosis, like seizure, depression, weakness, hypothermia, unsteady walking, or even coma, then you must call your vet immediately.

-So, the next time Fido is giving you puppy-dog eyes for a treat, you can consider giving him plain bread—just be sure to check the ingredients, make sure the bread is fully baked, and give a small amount.
+So, the next time Fido is giving you puppy-dog eyes for a treat, you can consider giving them plain bread — just be sure to check the ingredients, make sure the bread is fully baked, and give a small amount.

 Of course, petting need not be moderated.

-Does your dog ever eat bread?
-Do they enjoy it as a treat?
+Does your dog ever sneak a bite of your bread?
+Do they enjoy it?
 Then let us know in the comments below!